Avelox, 400 mg, 5 pcs.

 – development of drug-resistant bacteria (see “Precautions”).

-Because clinical trials are conducted with a different set of conditions, the frequency of adverse reactions observed in these clinical trials may not be the same as those obtained in other clinical trials and observed in clinical practice.
+Because clinical trials are conducted under a different set of conditions, the incidence of adverse reactions observed in these clinical trials may not be the same as those obtained in other clinical trials and observed in clinical practice.

-The data below reflect exposure to moxifloxacin in 14981 patients in 71 controlled phase II-IV active-drug clinical trials for various indications.
-The mean age of patients was 50 years (approximately 73% were younger than 65), 50% were male, 63% were white, 12% were Asian, and 9% were African American.
-Patients received moxifloxacin at a dose of 400 mg once daily orally, intravenously, or sequentially (intravenously, then orally).
-The duration of treatment was usually 6 to 10 days; the average number of days of therapy was 9 days.
+The data below reflects exposure to moxifloxacin in 14,981 patients in 71 controlled phase II to IV active drug clinical trials for various indications.
+The mean age of patients was 50 years (approximately 73% were <65 years), 50% were male, 63% were Caucasian, 12% were Asian, and 9% were African American.
+Patients received moxifloxacin 400 mg once daily orally, intravenously, or sequentially (iv then orally).
+The duration of treatment usually ranged from 6 to 10 days, the average number of days of therapy was 9 days.

-Therapy was discontinued because of adverse effects in 5% of patients overall, 4% of patients when given orally, 4% when given by injection, and 8% when given sequentially (oral and IV).
-The most common adverse reactions (>0.3%) that led to withdrawal of therapy when taking moxifloxacin orally were nausea, diarrhea, dizziness and vomiting.
-The most common adverse effect that led to withdrawal when administered by injection was rash.
-The most common adverse reactions leading to withdrawal with sequential therapy (IV, oral) were diarrhea, hyperthermia.
+Therapy was discontinued due to side effects in 5% of patients overall, 4% of patients with oral administration, 4% with IV administration, and 8% with sequential therapy (oral and IV).
+The most common adverse reactions (>0.3%) leading to discontinuation of therapy when taking moxifloxacin orally were nausea, diarrhea, dizziness and vomiting.
+The most common side effect leading to discontinuation with IV administration was rash.
+The most common adverse reactions leading to discontinuation of sequential therapy (iv, orally) were diarrhea and hyperthermia.

 Changes in laboratory parameters

-The following are adverse reactions that have been reported with moxifloxacin.
+Listed below are the adverse reactions that have been reported with moxifloxacin.
 Because reports of these cases are voluntary, from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-Nervous system and sense organs: movement coordination disorders, gait disturbances (see Precautions), myasthenia gravis (exacerbation) (see Precautions), muscle weakness, peripheral neuropathy (which may be irreversible), polyneuropathy (see Precautions).
-“Precautions”), psychotic reactions (very rarely ending in self-harming behavior such as suicidal thoughts/attempts) (see “Precautions”), hearing loss including deafness (most cases are reversible), vision loss (especially with CNS reactions, most cases are transient).
+From the nervous system and sensory organs: impaired coordination of movements, gait disturbance (see “Precautions”), myasthenia gravis (exacerbation) (see “Precautions”), muscle weakness, peripheral neuropathy (which may be irreversible), polyneuropathy (see “Precautions”), psychotic reactions (very rarely resulting in self-injurious behavior such as suicidal thoughts/attempts) (see “Precautions”) precautions”), hearing impairment, including deafness (in most cases is reversible), loss of vision (especially with reactions from the central nervous system, which in most cases are transient).

-System and blood (hematopoiesis, hemostasis): ventricular tachyarrhythmia (including very rare cases of cardiac arrest and torsade de pointes, usually in patients with concomitant severe proarrhythmic symptoms), agranulocytosis, pancytopenia (see Precautions).
+From the cardiovascular system and blood (hematopoiesis, hemostasis): ventricular tachyarrhythmia (including very rare cases of cardiac arrest and torsade de pointes, usually in patients with concomitant severe proarrhythmic symptoms), agranulocytosis, pancytopenia (see “Precautions”).

-Gastrointestinal system disorders: hepatitis (predominantly cholestatic), liver failure (including fatal cases), jaundice, acute liver necrosis (see “Precautions”).
+From the gastrointestinal tract: hepatitis (mainly cholestatic), liver failure (including fatal cases), jaundice, acute liver necrosis (see “Precautions”).

-Musculoskeletal and connective tissue disorders: tendon rupture (see “Precautions”).
+From the musculoskeletal system and connective tissue: tendon rupture (see “Precautions”).

 Allergic reactions: anaphylactic reactions, anaphylactic shock, angioedema (including laryngeal edema).